trychlos/pwix-forms/README.md

     - `parentClass`: if set, the class to be set on the parent DIV inserted on top of each field, defaulting to 'form-indicators-parent'
     - `rightSiblingClass`: if set, the class to be set on the DIV inserted just after each field, defaulting to 'form-indicators-right-sibling'
     - `enabled`: whether the new checker will start with checks enabled, defaulting to true; a disabled Checker also stops messages up propagation
+    - `crossCheckFn`: if set, a cross check function to be called after each field check when this later returns a valid status

 Only available on the client.

+**`crossCheckFn` note:**

+The Checker behaviour is to call the defined field check function each time the corresponding input handler is run.
+The field check function should only check for an intrinsic validity as this is the source of the displayed field status.
+Nonetheless, cross checks are always needed to check one field against another, and so on.
+The result messages are pushed as usual, but do not change the fields status.

+When installed at checker instanciation, the `crossCheckFn` function is called with teh configured `data`.

+The Checker has also a `Checker.crosshCheckFn()` method which let any caller to add a cross check function to the checker.
+All functions are pushed in array, and called one in this same order.
+These functions must bring their own data arguments, which defaults to the data attached to the checker.

+`crosscheckFn` protoype is: `async crossCheckFn( data<Any>, opts<Object> ): null|Array<TypedMessage>`.

 ##### `Forms.Messager`